IDEA-Research/detrex/docs/source/tutorials/Getting_Started.md

                     --opts train.init_checkpoint="./dino_swin_large_384_4scale_36ep.pth"
 ```

 For details of the command line arguments, run `python demo/demo.py -h` or look at its source code to understand its behavior.
+This demo is modified from [detectron2 demo](https://github.com/facebookresearch/detectron2/tree/main/demo).
+You can also refer to [detectron2 demo documentation](https://detectron2.readthedocs.io/en/latest/tutorials/getting_started.html#inference-demo-with-pre-trained-models) for more details.

 ## Data Preparation